rossillingworth/tesb-rt-se/examples/cxf/jaxrs-jaxws-description-first/README.txt

 * In the servlet container
     cd war; mvn jetty:run

-* From within the Talend Service Factory OSGi container: karaf@tsf> features:install tsf-example-jaxrs-jaxws-description-first
+* From within the TESB OSGi container: karaf@trun> features:install talend-cxf-example-jaxrs-jaxws-description-first

    (Make sure you've first installed the examples features repository as described in the parent README.)